 In determining fair value, the Company uses various valuation approaches and establishes a hierarchy for inputs used in measuring fair value that maximizes the use of relevant observable inputs and minimizes the use of unobservable inputs by requiring that the most observable inputs be used when available.
 Observable inputs are inputs that market participants would use in pricing the asset or liability developed based on market data obtained from sources independent of the Company.
-Unobservable inputs are inputs that reflect the Company's assumptions about the assumptions other market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.
+Unobservable inputs are inputs that reflect the Company's assumptions about the assumptions other market participants would use in pricing the asset or liability developed based or liability developed based on the best information available in the circumstances.
 The hierarchy is broken down into three levels based on the observability of inputs as follows:

-- Level 1 Valuations based on quoted prices in active markets for identical assets or liabilities that the Company has the ability to access.
+Level 1 - Valuations based on quoted prices in active markets for identical assets or liabilities that the Company has the ability to access.
 Valuation adjustments and block discounts are not applied to Level 1 instruments.
-Since valuations are based on quoted prices that are readily and regularly available in an active market, valuation of these products does not entail a significant degree of judgment. - Level 2 Valuations based on one or more quoted prices in markets that are not active or for which all significant inputs are observable, either directly or indirectly.
+Since valuations are based on quoted prices that are readily and regularly available in an active market, valuation of these products does not entail a significant degree of judgment.